KazKoboDev/SBCP/README.md

 Once this is finished, you can just do this for commands:

     $ help

+Make sure that you restart SBCP after running setup, or it will complain that you haven't run it yet.

 If you want to leave SBCP without closing it, just type: